cannin/rTutorial/presentations/statisticalMethods.md

 class: smaller-75

 * Goal: Find the relationship between an independent variable and a set of dependent variables (also known as predictor or features)
- * Example: The relationship between the expression some genes and drug response
+ * Example: The relationship between drug response (dependent variable) and the expression of some genes (independent variables).

 Given $n$ observations each with a response variable $y$ and $p$ predictors (or features)